As Epstein died, guards allegedly shopped online and slept

 The cell where he died was in a high-security unit, famous for having held terrorists and drug cartel kingpins.
 Epstein’s death, though, revealed the jail was suffering from problems including chronic staffing shortages that lead to mandatory overtime for guards day after day and other staff being pressed into service as correctional officers.

-Attorney General William Barr had previously said investigators found “serious irregularities” at the jail and the FBI’s investigation had been slowed because some witnesses were uncooperative.
+Attorney General William Barr had previously said investigators found “serious irregularities” at the jail.

 Epstein had been placed on suicide watch after he was found July 23 on the floor of his cell with a strip of bedsheet around his neck, according to the indictment.